Separatism in Russia: Udmurtia

 In 2019, Udmurt linguist and activist Albert Razin committed self-immolation due to Russia's new laws on its native languages.
 He became a symbol of Udmurt separatists and activists.

+Promotion of Udmurt culture and language has been seen as separatism due to western support of those projects.
+And some delegates of the World Congress of Finno-Ugric Peoples have supported the idea of an independent Udmurt state.
+Some Russian political scientists believe that western support of Finno-Ugric cultures in Russia is a tool used by Finland, Estonia and Hungary to cause the collapse of the country.

+Udmurt separatists are represented on the Free Nations of Post-Russia Forum.

 Ural Federal District

 Separatism in the Ural Federal District is primarily represented by the Ural Republic separatists.